rbricheno/TTN-environment-monitor/README.md

 ![Connecting the shield](/images/arduino-with-shield.jpg?raw=true "Connecting the shield")

-In the Arduino IDE, enter this code:
+In the Arduino IDE, create a new sketch.

+You will need to download and install the RAK811 Arduino Library from https://github.com/PiSupply/RAK811-Arduino .
+Download the RAK811-Arduino repository as a Zip file and in the Arduino IDE use "Sketch -> Add Library -> Add .ZIP library" and add the downloaded zip file.

+Now enter this code:

 ```c
 #include "RAK811.h"